Johnson will send extension letter if no deal by October 19th, court told

 Responding to the reports, Taoiseach Leo Varadkar said Ireland is open to considering a potential extension to the Brexit deadline.

-Mr Varadkar said that he believes the EU would be willing to consider any such request but “only for a good reason.”
+Mr Varadkar said he believes the EU would be willing to consider any such request but “only for a good reason”.

 “My preference is that we come to an agreement that we have a deal and we can then begin the negotiations on the future relationship and free trade agreement.